hueychen27/shopping_spree_test/README.md

 - subtotal and total calculations
 - formatting numbers with commas (1,000.00) or number words (4.43534 septuagintillion.)
 - deletion of items functionality
+- my first usage of the map data type
 # Credits
 Credits to:
 - Font Awesome Pro